 Job Recap: Nursing informatics is a blend of nursing and computer science.
 If you’re good with technology and enjoy working with systems like electronic medical records (EMR), you might enjoy working in nurse informatics.
 Nursing informaticists work to implement new systems to make care more efficient.
 They also often teach nursing and other staff on how to use new technology or programs.
-According to a 2020 Nursing Informatics Workforce Survey conducted by the Healthcare Information and Management Systems Society (HIMSS), the majority of nurse informatics specialists—around 68%—work for hospitals or health systems.
+According to a 2020 Nursing Informatics Workforce Survey conducted by the Healthcare Information and Management Systems Society (HIMSS), the majority of nurse informatics specialists—around 68 percent—work for hospitals or health systems.

 Degree Path: After you get your MSN, you can earn certification through the American Nurses Credentialing Center (ANCC).
 In fact, the ANCC’s Informatics Nursing Certification (RN-BC) is often required by employers.
 While nurses with BSN and ADN degrees can work as nurse informaticists, their salary will not be nearly as high as those who hold an MSN or higher.

 Job Recap: Public health nurses focus their efforts on the health and wellness of their community.
 They work to educate people on health issues and safety concerns.
 They might host community workshops or work to encourage communities to adopt policies that benefit public health.
 For example, public health nurses might teach the dangers of not wearing a seat belt, or on the importance of quitting smoking.
 They can also provide direct health services by setting up screenings for common health issues such as high blood pressure.
 As a public health nurse who has earned an MSN, you can also take on community leadership roles; perhaps working with your local government to educate officials on policies that encourage public health, or advocate for positive changes in your community.